-As the season of thankfulness approached, customers Tom and Darcy Collins and Jeff and Lisa LaCross reached out to President & CEO Dave Armstrong and Executive VP & Chief Credit Officer Paul Anderson with this heartfelt email (see below).
+As the season of thankfulness approached, customers Tom and Darcy Collins and Jeff and Lisa LaCross reached out to former President & CEO Dave Armstrong and Executive VP & Chief Credit Officer Paul Anderson with this heartfelt email (see below).

 The fact that GreenStone could be part of the LaCross and Collins family legacy that spans over 100 years in the Escanaba area is an incredible honor.
 GreenStone has been blessed with team members who genuinely love rural MI and WI and the people they serve.
 Our Escanaba team mimic all our employees, possessing a “servant’s heart” when it comes to carrying out our Core Four Values of Put the Customer First, Do the Right Thing, Deliver Quality, and Get Involved.